North Carolina Recording Laws: Consent Rules and Penalties

 The Legal Foundation

-North Carolina’s wiretapping and electronic surveillance laws are found in Chapter 15A, Article 16 of the North Carolina General Statutes.
-The key statute is:
+North Carolina's wiretapping and electronic surveillance laws are found in Chapter 15A, Article 16 of the North Carolina General Statutes.
+The key statutes include:

-Under § 15A-287(a), it’s illegal to willfully intercept, disclose, or use wire, oral, or electronic communications without the consent of at least one party to the communication.
+Under § 15A-287(a), it is illegal to willfully intercept, disclose, or use wire, oral, or electronic communications without the consent of at least one party to the communication.

-- Intercepting or recording any wire, oral, or electronic communication without one-party consent
+- Intercept or record any wire, oral, or electronic communication without one-party consent

-- Disclosing contents of intercepted communications obtained illegally
+- Disclose the contents of intercepted communications obtained through illegal means

-- Using contents of intercepted communications obtained unlawfully
+- Use the contents of unlawfully intercepted communications for any purpose

 One-Party vs. Two-Party Consent Explained

 In a one-party consent state like North Carolina, only one person in the conversation needs to know about and consent to the recording.
 That person can be you.
-You don’t need to announce “this call is being recorded” or get anyone else’s permission.
+You do not need to announce "this call is being recorded" or get anyone else's permission.

 In contrast, two-party (or all-party) consent states like California require everyone in the conversation to agree to be recorded.